 By mail - When filing by mail, you can pay by check or credit card.
 If you are paying by check, make it payable to “Delaware Secretary of State”.

 401 Federal Street, Suite 4

 Dover, DE 19901

-What Happens After I File My Certificate of Formation?
+What Happens After Filing the Certificate of Formation

 Once your LLC has been processed, you will receive a stamped and filed copy of your Certificate of Formation along with a receipt in the mail.
 It will be shipped to you via First Class Mail or UPS/FedEx if you included your shipping account number on the cover sheet.

-Delaware does not have online filing and the approval time is usually 1-3 weeks or in some cases longer depending on how busy the state is.
-Due to the fact it is important to file early and allow adequate processing time.
+Delaware does not have online filing and the approval time is one to three weeks or in some cases, longer, depending on how busy the state is.
+Due to this fact, it is important to file as soon as possible and allow adequate processing time.
 If faster or more reliable time is needed, then you may want to choose one of the expedited processing services.

 Are you unsure of what to put on your Certificate of Formation?
-We have created a Certificate of Formation Template to help you file for your LLC.
+VirtualPostMail (VPM) created a Certificate of Formation Template to help you file for your LLC.